treelite/webser/README.md

 # Webser - A simple web server and web develop framework #

-Warning: Use it for your development not for your production
+Warning: Use it for your development not production

 ## Usage ##